Rover656/EnderIO-Rewrite/README.md

 ### For Mod Developers

-EnderIO (along with EnderCore) is available via our maven.
+EnderIO is available via our maven.

 Update your `build.gradle` to contain the foillowing: